Eula High School

 Eula High School is a public high school located near unincorporated Eula, Texas (USA) and classified as a 1A school by the UIL.
 It is part of the Eula Independent School District located in western Callahan County.
 The high school is addressed to Clyde since there is not a post office in Eula and is often referred to locally as Clyde-Eula.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given an "A" by the Texas Education Agency.